ObjectMatrix/dcc/robotics/optional_homework_dcc-400.md

 ---

+## Where Do We Actually See This in Real Life?

+This isn't just a cool trick, it's used in things you've probably seen or ridden in already:

+- **Parking sensors in cars** — that beeping that gets faster the closer you get to the car behind you?
+That's an ultrasonic sensor bolted to the bumper, doing the exact same math you just learned.
+- **Robot vacuums** — they use sensors like this to know when a wall or the couch is coming up, so they can turn instead of crashing.
+- **Automatic hand sanitizer / soap dispensers** — the sensor "sees" your hand get close and squirts soap without you touching anything.
+- **Water tanks** — some tanks use an ultrasonic sensor pointed down at the water to measure how full they are, without ever touching the water itself.
+- **Bats and dolphins** — they've been doing this trick with their own bodies for millions of years, way before humans built a single sensor.
+Scientists actually got the idea for sonar and ultrasonic sensors by studying how bats hunt in total darkness.

+The reason engineers love this sensor is that it measures distance **without ever touching the object**.
+No moving parts, nothing that wears out from bumping into things, just sound and a stopwatch.

+---

 ## Meet the Two Pins: TRIG and ECHO

 The ultrasonic sensor (called an **HC-SR04**) has two important pins that